SymbioticLab/Oort/README.md

 * Anaconda Package Manager
 * CUDA 10.2

-NOTE: we also provide commands to install conda and CUDA.
+Note: we also provide commands to install conda and CUDA.
 See comments in `install.sh` for details.

 Run the following commands to install kuiper and download the [datasets](https://drive.google.com/drive/folders/12s44-VmbLozTsU9oM4RGzXpBfgoeFqmy?usp=sharing).